oplS17projects/voxos/WILLIAM_BOBOS.md

 The code uses a number of techniques learned from class.
 The techniques used include: recursion, filter, and some state modification.

-**Authorship note:** All of the code, artwork, and sound effects described here was written by myself.
+**Authorship note:** ALL of the code, artwork, and sound effects described here was written by myself.

 ![Voxos:](https://raw.githubusercontent.com/oplS17projects/voxos/master/voxos-screen-1.png)

 # Libraries Used
-The code uses four libraries:
+The code uses three libraries:

 ```
 (require rsound)